audiojs/audio/README.md

 ## Motivation

 We wanted to create analog of [Color](https://npmjs.org/package/color) and [jQuery](https://jquery.org) for audio.
-It embodies reliable and performant practices of modern components.
+It embodies reliable and performant modern practices of stream components and packages in general.

 ## Credits